Equity, Diversity and Inclusion at Sharpham

 Although we don’t pretend to have all the answers, we are on a learning journey to ensure that our retreats and courses are widely accessible and that people who come to Sharpham feel welcome, safe and accepted for who they are.

-See our Equality and Diversity page here and below, how (in this reporting year) we moved forward on our commitments to making The Sharpham Trust a warm and inviting place for everyone below.
+See our Equality and Diversity page here and below, how (in this reporting year) we moved forward on our commitments to making The Sharpham Trust a warm and inviting place for everyone.

 Equality, diversity and inclusion are paramount at The Sharpham Trust